NotAHero04/video-maker/README.md

 Before spamming at the "Run workflow" button, you should know two things:

 - It's easy, right?
-Pay some respect for your favorite YouTubers who spend days making a good video.
+Pay some respect for your favorite YouTubers who spend days making good videos.

 - NEVER ABUSE THIS.
 BEWARE OF THE DIMINISHING RETURNS!
 You can't expect any person to "ask Reddit" 69 times a day.